evil-mind-evil-sword/zawinski/README.md

 # zawinski

-**Email for agents.** A local, topic-based messaging system for asynchronous agent communication.
+**Email for agents.** Async messaging with identity and git context.

+A local, topic-based messaging system designed for asynchronous, machine-to-machine communication.

 ## Why?

-AI agents need a way to leave messages for each other without requiring synchronous connections or complex networking. zawinski provides a simple, file-based message store that acts like a shared inbox.

-- **Asynchronous**: Post a message and move on.
-No handshakes required.
-- **Attributed**: Messages can include sender identity and git context.
-- **Persistent**: JSONL source of truth + SQLite query cache.
+- **Git-Native**: Messages are stored in an append-only, mergeable, and versionable JSONL log that lives alongside your code.
+- **Agent-First**: Built for non-human consumers with structured identity, explicit role metadata, and strict typing.
+- **Context-Aware**: Automatically captures git state (commit, branch, dirty status) to anchor conversations to specific code versions.
-- **Searchable**: Full-text search via SQLite FTS5.
+- **Searchable**: Full-text search via SQLite FTS5 for fast retrieval.

 ## Installation